Jose25UPT/solid-notifications-python/README.md

 ![image](https://github.com/user-attachments/assets/eb158239-f1c7-4da3-9d43-bc7c5db2d1a5)

 ## Application Principle
--SRP The Message class is only responsible for representing a message.
+- SRP The Message class is only responsible for representing a message.
--OCP We can add new delivery types without modifying DeliveryService.
+- OCP We can add new delivery types without modifying DeliveryService.
--LSP EmailSend and SMSSend can be used without breaking the system logic.
+- LSP EmailSend and SMSSend can be used without breaking the system logic.
--ISP The Sender interface defines only what is necessary: send(message).
+- ISP The Sender interface defines only what is necessary: send(message).
--DIP DeliveryService depends on an abstraction (Sender), not on concrete classes.
+- DIP DeliveryService depends on an abstraction (Sender), not on concrete classes.